Find out about our experiences first…

 When we arrived there was only a couple of other people.
 It was peaceful.
 We had a big choice of where to sit!

 After getting a drinks menu from a staff member, there were a range of complimentary teas, coffees, soft drinks and more to choose from.
 You could also buy alcohol if you wanted.

-In the end, Max had a soda water and I tried a Thai ginger tea.
+In the end, Paul had a soda water and I tried a Thai ginger tea.
 It was a great choice as it was aromatic, light and delicious.
 It was a big pot of tea!